Atur08/Game-of-Blocks/Assignment2/README.md

 * On the left sidebar in Remix IDE, choose the option to Deploy the Smart Contract.

-* Choose the environment as *Javascript VM* , Account as the top account in drop down menu (will be our owner) ,contract as Loan-loan.sol and then click on *Deploy*.
+* Choose the environment as *Javascript VM* , Account as the top account(call it, account 1) in drop down menu (will be our owner) ,contract as Loan-loan.sol and then click on *Deploy*.

 ### Getting the compound interest